powsybl/powsybl-optimizer/robust-state-estimator/README.md

 The tool relies on an implementation in AMPL of a Mixed Integer Non-Linear Program (MINLP), which is solved using the solver Artelys Knitro.
 Depending on the modalities of the state estimation the user whishes to perform, the problem sometimes reduces to a Non-Linear Program (NLP).

 The State Estimation (SE) problem is formulated in AMPL as a Weighted Least Squares (WLS) problem: its goal is to minimize the sum over all measurements of the squares of weighted residuals (a weighted residual being defined as the difference between the measurement estimate and the measurement value, divided by the measurement standard deviation).
+Note that a formulation of the SE problem as a Weighted Least Absolute Values (WLAV) estimator is also available.

 Additionnaly, the SE formulation includes equality constraints to model zero-injection buses and reasonable bounds on the possible values of the conventional state variables (nodal voltages).
 Above all, it models with binary variables the branch statuses ("closed"/"open"), therefore making the network topology a direct output of the state estimator.